Yip Yip Yaphank: Adaptations

 The first adaptation of Yip Yip Yaphank! after being performed on Broadway was in the 1943 film This Is the Army.
 In this film, the character Jerry Jones is seen preparing to perform Yip Yip Yaphank! with his fellow soldiers.
 Most of the show is not depicted in this film, but the finale "We're On Our Way to France" is performed in the same way it was during the last show at the Lexington Theater in 1918.

 The soldiers are shown marching out of the theater into the streets in full field equipment where they get into military trucks to ship off to war.
-The film also featured Berlin himself singing "Oh How I Hate to Get Up in the Morning as was done in the original 1918 production.
+The film featured Berlin singing "Oh How I Hate to Get Up in the Morning", as was done in the original 1918 production.

-The next adaptation wasn't until November 4, 2010, when the show was revisited by American Classics.
+The next adaptation wasn't until November 2010, when the show was revisited by American Classics.
 American Classics is an organization that performs historical musicals and musical revues in the Greater Boston Area.
 This performance was the first ever revival of Yip Yip Yaphank! and featured all of the original songs from the 1918 production.
-American Classics proceeded to perform another revival of the show in 2018 for its 100th anniversary.
+American Classics performed another revival of the show in 2018 for its 100th anniversary.